SQLicious/Google-Data-Analytics-Capstone-Cyclistic-case-study-using-R/README.md

 # **Google Data Analytics Capstone Project Cyclistic-Case study**

 This repository houses the final capstone project for the "Google Data Analytics" professional certificate on Coursera.
-It features a comprehensive dashboard demonstrating the practical application of data analysis and visualization in a business context.
+It features a comprehensive dashboard demonstrating the practical application of R and Tableau for data analysis and visualization respectively in a business context.

 **Key Highlights:**
 - **Dashboard**: Explore the interactive visualization created in Tableau, providing clear insights derived from complex data analyses.